unaisulhadi/SuperheroLexicon-Flutter/README.md

 Just clone this repo and open in Intellj IDEA, VS Code or any code editor.
 <br />

+## 🚀 Jetpack Compose Version
+If you are looking for Jetpack Compose version of this project, <a href="https://github.com/unaisulhadi/SuperheroLexicon">Get it here </a>

 ## 🍰  Contribute

 Feel free to fork this project, to optimise the code or to add new features.